• Skip to main content

 The rest of the day was focused on shooting and moving drills, where students had ample time to shoot.

-We practiced speeding up and slowing down our movement while shooting, then moved on to a figure-eight drill that required us to be situationally aware of our surroundings as we had to move backwards on an uneven surface while shooting.
+We practiced speeding up and slowing down our movement while shooting, then moved on to a figure-eight drill that required us to be situationally aware of our surroundings as we had to move backward on an uneven surface while shooting.
 We then ended the day with a timed, speed drill with movement that all students ran through.

 The Verdict